Second Battle of Abrud(1849)

 - The Second Battle of Abrud took place in 1849.
 May 18–19, 1849.

-- Who won the Second Battle of Abrud?
+- What was the outcome of the Second Battle of Abrud?

 - The Romanian moți Militia were victorious against the Hungarian Honvéd.